scala/scala3/docs/_docs/reference/experimental/typeclasses.md

  Why not use `This` for the self type?
 The name `This` suggests that it is the type of `this`.
 But this is not true for type class traits. `Self` is the name of the type implementing a distinguished _member type_ of the trait in a `given` definition. `Self` is an established term in both Rust and Swift with the meaning used here.

  One possible objection to the `Self` based design is that it does not cover "multi-parameter" type classes.
 But neither do context bounds!
 "Multi-parameter" type classes in Scala are simply givens that can be synthesized with the standard mechanisms.
-Type classes in the strict sense abstract only over a single type, namely the implementatation type of a trait.
+Type classes in the strict sense abstract only over a single type, namely the implementation type of a trait.

 ## Auxiliary Type Alias `is`